dieterpankratz/notebook/logbook.md

    Moved to a new apartment in Prenzlauer-Berg.
 * June:
    Traveled to Barcelona to meet the team.
 * Mai 1st:
    I joined N26 as a web engineer.
-* Mai 1st:
-   I joined N26 as a web engineer.
 * April 2nd: